maantho/gpu-texture-painter/README.md

 ![OverlayAtlasManager](images/OverlayAtlasManagerEditor.png)

-- Add **OverlayAtlasManager** Node as sibling of parent to MeshInstance3D nodes.
+- Add **OverlayAtlasManager** Node as sibling or parent to MeshInstance3D nodes.
     - Use hierarchy for compartmentalization of atlases.
-    - All meshes need to have the UV2 unwrapped.
+    - All meshes need to have the UV2 unwrapped as described [here](https://docs.godotengine.org/en/stable/tutorials/3d/global_illumination/using_lightmap_gi.html#setting-up).
 - Set the wanted texture size.
 - Set the shader file used for the overlay material.
 See [Appearance of the Overlay](#overlay-atlas-creation).
 - Press **"Generate atlas and apply shader"** to generate the atlas packing and apply the overlay shader material to all materials.